empiricaly/docs/reference/faq.md

 **Complete** will randomly allocate players to either of the games except those who already have the maximum number of players.
 This avoids the potential gameFull issue of the simple allocation method.

+### What's the difference between X batches of 1 game each or 1 batch of X games?

+The assignment of players to games is done in batches sequentially and within each batch players will be randomly assigned to one game.
+Therefore, when you have 1 batch with multiple games, players will be assigned randomly to each of the X games according to the assignment method.
+This means it's possible that none of the games fill up even though enough players join for at least one game to proceed past the lobby as the players are distributed across various games.
+This would not happen if each batch has only one game: the first game will fill up with the first players who move past the lobby and the remaining players will transition to the game in the second batch.

+If you want to ensure the maximum possible number of players get assigned to a game, a good strategy would be to start batches each with 1 game per each treatment condition.
+For example, if you have two treatment conditions of 8 players each, your batches should contain 1 game of each treatment.
+This way you can be sure if 16 players join, all 16 will be randomized between only 2 games and you don't lose any of your players in games that never fill up.

+This approach however has a drawback as it does not randomize between palyers with different arrival time or completion time of instructions.

 ### How can I assign players to different versions of my game based on a condition set outside of the game?

 Imagine you have players that have different favourite colors, and you want to create games with one player for each favourite color.
 This is currently hard to make with Empirica because the players are allocated to a game and then they are asked questions, not the other way round.